ONLYOFFICE/web-apps/Readme.md

 ## User Feedback and Support

-If you have any problems with or questions about this image, please contact us through a [dev.onlyoffice.org][1].
+If you have any problems with or questions about [ONLYOFFICE Document Server][2], please visit our official forum to find answers to your questions: [dev.onlyoffice.org][1].

   [1]: http://dev.onlyoffice.org
   [2]: https://github.com/ONLYOFFICE/DocumentServer